erik1968/analog-smith21/content/pages/index.md

-      *>>> This section, and the rest of this site will host my first visual design portfolio since I made the decision to seriously chase the idea of becoming a designer >>> so please let me know by smacking that "Let's Talk" button above!
-Thank you!!*
+      *>>> This section, and the rest of this site will host my first visual design portfolio since I made the decision to seriously chase the idea of becoming a designer >>> so please let me know by smacking that button below*
     actions:
       - label: Let's Talk
         url: /contact